danamini/PioneerRgbAmpMonitor/README.md

 * Add multiple callbacks in to the AmpView to remove dependency on AmpModel
 * Replace ImageText usage with new custom TextRegion class to allow decoupling of text from the display and to support animations (code will be added to github in due course, it a work in progress)
 * Provide a RESTful interface based on Flask to allow remote starting/stopping over HTTP
+* Add a port scanner to locate a reciever on your local network, would mean you don't need to provide the hostname/ip
 * Add a Command interface, to allow the reciever to be controlled via the same AmpModel
 * Add other Views, maybe for Philips Hue